-Each school year, students will be required to pay a \$40 technology fee.
-This fee will provide a coverage for one replacement or repair of the district device.
+Each school year, students must pay a \$40 technology fee.
+This fee will provide coverage for one replacement or repair of the district device.
+Students who have paid the Technology fee may be allowed to take the IPAD home for the school year.
 Any further damage to a device due to the following reasons will cost the student /parent/guardian the full replacement cost of the device.

-- Loss, which is defined as: 1) the location of the device is unknown/misplaced or 2) the device cannot be returned to the district for any reason. - Theft

-- Taking the Device to an outside vendor for repair. - Device damage through misuse, abuse, negligence or intentional damage. (includes the charger, case, device and/or associated cables)
+- Loss, which is defined as: 1) the location of the device is unknown/misplaced or 2) the device cannot be returned to the district for any reason. - Theft - Taking the Device to an outside vendor for repair. - Device damage through misuse, abuse, negligence or intentional damage. (includes the charger, case, device and/or associated cables)